chroniclesofcode/meditations/docs/programming/memorisation.md

 since Google exists, or that coding up and applying their knowledge is the only way to learn something.
 They definitely have arguments, but there are some things that are just better to memorise.
 Perhaps it's a certain algorithm?
 Or maybe a slight intricacy of a language/architecture.
-The second something goes in my Anki - I already know that will be a part of my knowledge for a long time coming.
-I don't know - but give it a try - it has really helped me in many, many ways.
+The moment something goes in my Anki - I already know that piece of knowledge will be in my brain forever.
+And that's something very powerful.